 A second trial of two of the three—the firm’s former executive director, Stephen DiCarmine, and chief financial officer, Joel Sanders—would probably be shorter and involve only the most serious counts, prosecutors said.
 They moved to dismiss all charges that the men falsified business records.

-Assistant District Attorney Peirce Moser told New York State Supreme Court Justice Robert Stolz that prosecutors are seeking to resolve their case against Dewey’s former chairman, Steven Davis, the third defendant in the original trial.
+Assistant District Attorney Peirce Moser told Justice Robert Stolz that prosecutors are seeking to resolve their case against Dewey’s former chairman, Steven Davis, the third defendant in the original trial.

-Elkan Abramowitz, an attorney for Davis, said he’s in talks to end the case under a deferred-prosecution agreement that would carry no plea or admission of guilt but would clear his client on the condition that he not commit any crime within a certain period.
+Elkan Abramowitz, an attorney for Davis, said he is in talks to end the case under a deferred-prosecution agreement that would carry no plea or admission of guilt but would clear his client on the condition that he not commit any crime within a certain period.